steveshogren/hugo-blog/content/page/training.md

 * Java or C# are typical for business-oriented big-company jobs
 * Ruby or NodeJS are common in Silicon Valley start-up jobs
-* Javascript is effectively mandatory for web front-end jobs
+* Javascript is mandatory for web front-end jobs
 * C++ or C# Unity for most video game jobs
 * Assembly or C for embedded hardware jobs
 * R or Python for data science or numerical analysis jobs (I wouldn't attempt